 and has a more cheerful disposition in general

-- Expendable Clone / More Expendable Than You: Justified.
-Duplicates created by time travel which doesn't cause a Stable Time Loop are doomed to die anyways and treated as expendable.
+- Expendable Clone: Justified.
+Duplicates created by time travel not resulting in a Stable Time Loop are doomed to die anyways and treated as expendable.

 - Hearing Voices: Explicitly one of her powers.

-- Meaningful Name: Her discovering Sburb set the End of the World as We Know It in motion.
+- Her discovering Sburb set the End of the World as We Know It in motion.
 (If linear causality has any meaning with all the Weird Time Shit going on.)

 - Me's a Crowd: Her time powers can be used to create an army of alternate future selves.
 And unlike Dave (who could theoretically do the same thing, but doesn't because doing so dooms the version of himself making the decision to copy themselves to death), robot-Aradia doesn't care about dying, so she can abuse it relentlessly.